uwindsorcss/documents/constitution.md

 2. Be responsible for development, debugging, implementation of changes, and maintenance of the renovated Computer Science Society website.
 3. Be responsible for creation of problems and challenges for Problem of the Week (POTW).
 4. Be responsible for the maintenance of the CS Discord channel.

-The **Event Coordinator(s)** shall:
-1. Be responsible for scheduling, organizing and attending regular social events.
-2. Be in communication with the VP External to help arrange and organize the events, as well as organizing the payment method in an organized fashion.

 The **First Year Representative** shall:
 1. Be responsible for representing the views and concerns of first year students to the executives.